christophe0606/MLHelium/Examples/tinyllama/README.md

 - Tensor and working memory is aligned
 - Some working buffers are placed into internal memory
 - chat mode removed
-- CMSIS-DSP f16 mode is used
+- CMSIS-DSP f32 mode is used for activations
+- Weights are in int8 and there is a mix int8 / f32 with some specific kernels
+- Loops have been unrolled (so code less readable)
 - The start seed is constant

 There may be some bugs that has been introduced by those changes.